cosmos/iavl/docs/proof/proof.md

 // Also, verifying b=2 errors even though it is correct, since the proof is for a=1 err = proof.VerifyItem([]byte("b"), []byte{2}) fmt.Printf("prove b=2: %v\n", err)
-// outputs "leaf key not found in proof: invalid proof""
+// outputs "leaf key not found in proof: invalid proof"
 ```

 If we generate a proof for a range of keys, we can use this both to prove the value of any of the